codefresh-io/docs.codefresh.io/_docs/getting-started/command-bar.md

 ---
-title: "Navigation and actions with Quick Search "
+title: "Quick search in Codefresh"
-description: "How to find features, settings, and perform actions with Quick Search"
+description: "How to perform actions, find features, settings, and more with Quick Search"
-group: administration
+group: getting-started
 toc: true
 ---